raphaeleidus/Observr/README.md

 ## Where can I use Observr ##
 Start using [Observr](http://raphaeleiduz.github.com/Observr/demo.html)

-## The interface is confusing ##
-In interface design there is often a give and take between productivity and intuitivity.
-Observr was designed to be incredibly productive so concessions were made to the inuitiveness, this resulted in a great product that when someone new sits down to use it, they dont really know what is going on.

 ## Using the Observr interface ##
 *   **Observation Tab**
       The Observation page has three panels: Activity Log, Mood Log, and Activity Label.
 The primary panel is the Activity Log.